Tamirat-Y/SQL_DATA_ANALYSIS_PROJECT/README.md

 # INTRODUCTION

  This project explores  top-paying jobs,  high-demand skills, and skills where high demand meets high salary in my own role, data analytics.

+ - The dataset and developed sql queries are presented b:

-    - The dataset used for this project is available at: [DataSet](https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN)
+    - The dataset used for this project is available at: [DataSet](https://drive.google.com/file/d/1gII1ohDmnw08Dvkw4triB7JoFBSL87wC/view?usp=drive_link)

-    - The developed SQL queries are available at:  [projects folder](/PROJECTS/)
+    - The developed SQL queries are available at:[PROJECTS folder](/PROJECTS/)

 # background